drxaos/jvmvm/README.md

 ### In Development
 Project is in alpha and contains bugs, undocumented features and documentation for unwritten features.
-See tests http://git.io/4hc3tA and source code http://git.io/V6UvpA.
+See tests and source code.

 ### Authors and Contributors
 Original project is JauVM - http://jauvm.blogspot.ru/.